Forensic Science BSc (Hons)

 On this course, after your second year, you will have the opportunity to take a year's work placement (sandwich placement).
 This will give you the chance to gain vital experience and put your knowledge into practice.
 You're also twice as likely to secure a graduate job within six months if you take a work placement.

-Our recent Chemistry students have taken placements across a wide range of companies including Nottinghamshire and Cumbria Police Forces, Anthony Nolan Trust and the NHS.
-They secured varied roles such as technicians in pathology and chemistry labs, Collision Investigation Support Volunteer, Digital Forensics Intern and Student Cyber Security Analyst.
+Our recent Forensic Science students have taken placements across a wide range of companies including Nottinghamshire and Cumbria Police Forces and the NHS.
+They secured varied roles such as Collision Investigation Support Volunteer, Digital Forensics Intern and Student Cyber Security Analyst.

 You'll be supported and assessed throughout your placement year and will write a reflective report and diary at the end of your placement.
 When you successfully complete your placement, you will be eligible to receive an additional award of a Diploma in Professional Practice.